corrode/corrode.github.io/content/blog/async/index.md

   and using a thread-per-core model.

 These runtimes are important, as they explore alternative paths or open up new use cases for async Rust.
-Drawing a parallel with, [Rust's error handling story](https://mastodon.social/@mre/111019994687648975), the hope is that competing designs will lead to a more robust foundation overall.
+Drawing a parallel with [Rust's error handling story](https://mastodon.social/@mre/111019994687648975), the hope is that competing designs will lead to a more robust foundation overall.
 Especially, iterating on smaller runtimes that are less invasive and